-This February, we are thanking our local first responders — Firefighters, Emergency Medical Technicians, Police Officers and Search and Rescue/Recovery teams — who keep our communities safe!
+This February, we are thanking our local first responders — Firefighters, Emergency Medical Technicians, Police Officers, and Search and Rescue/Recovery teams — who keep our communities safe!
 It’s a thankless job with long hours and uncertain outcomes.
-Norman Heating, Air Conditioning & Plumbing wants to stand with our first responders and let them know that they are valued.
-Please join us in supporting, thanking and donating to local first responders!
+Norman Air wants to stand with our first responders and let them know that they are valued.
+Please join us in supporting, thanking, and donating to local first responders!

 We are offering 10% off service call fees for first responders.
 Please mention this offer if you are a Police Officer, Firefighter, or EMT needing service!

 We are also doing a Matching Funds Fundraiser for the Red Dirt Oklahoma Search and Recovery (OSAR) team!
 These teams train year-round to be able to provide top-notch, certified (and free) assistance to families needing help locating a loved one.
 Donate through our donation portal and we will match your donation dollar for dollar (up to $2,000).

 How does your group get called out to do searches?

 We only respond to calls from law enforcement, fire departments, or Emergency Management.
 We have a callout phone number or someone in our team may get contacted directly.
 We often partner with other SAR teams and organizations, such as Autism Oklahoma.

 Nearly half of all children with autism will run away and potentially go missing at least once before their 17th birthday, according to a study by the American Academy of Pediatrics.
 Research shows that about 1 in 3 young children with autism spectrum disorder (ASD) has tried to wander off.
 This behavior may continue to happen in older children and even teenagers and adults with ASD.

 Do the dogs perform live, air-scenting, or trailing searches?

 We have K9s that do:

 - Area Live to Find searches: involving air scent